-You’ve made your choice and invested in a natural timber dining table.
-The next step is how to style it in your home.
+You’ve made your choice and invested in a natural timber dining table, the next step is deciding how to style it in your home.

-The dining table is where all the action happens at home and whether yours in a contemporary marvel or an heirloom treasure, make a statement with your furnishings and decorative items that surround it to create a cohesive look.
+The dining table is where all the action happens at home and whether yours is a contemporary marvel or an heirloom treasure, make a style statement with your furnishings and decorative items that surround it to create a cohesive look.

 1. Mix it up